 As discussed earlier, marketers need to know what different symbols, colors, numbers, and words mean in other countries.
 For instance, the number 4 is considered unlucky in China and Japan.
 This is similar to bad luck being associated with the number 13 in America.
 Firms must bring on board cultural experts to deal with such issues.

 Values help determine what is acceptable and unacceptable in a society.
 These values influence consumer behavior in exciting ways.
-People in the US tend to be more individualistic whereas, in Japan, there is a focus on the group's well-being.
-These differences show up in advertising in these respective societies, thus making it essential for a marketer to take note of.
+People in the US tend to be more individualistic, whereas, in Japan, there is a focus on the group's well-being.
+These differences show up in advertising in these respective societies, thus making it essential for a marketer to take note of them.

 The way of conducting business varies starkly from country to country.
 For example, everyone on the team is invited to air their views in a meeting in the US.
-However, in Japan, the seniormost colleagues are expected to lead the discussion with little contribution from junior colleagues.
+However, in Japan, senior colleagues are expected to lead the discussion with little contribution from junior colleagues.

 Even the greetings are different.
 In Asian societies such as Japan and India, a respectful bow or the traditional namaste is the preferred business greeting, whereas a handshake is preferred in the US.

-However, the festivities for Chinese New Year happen in February or March.
+However, the Chinese New Year festivities happen in February or March.
 Eid is celebrated in April or May.
 Religion also shapes a region’s food habits.
-Eating meat is forbidden amongst the Jain community in India.
+Eating meat is forbidden in the Jain community in India.

 Likewise, alcohol is prohibited in Islam.
-It is essential to take note of religious sensitivities to prevent a completely avoidable PR disaster for the brand.
+It is essential to take note of religious sensitivities to prevent an utterly avoidable PR disaster for the brand.

 Should You Hire An International Marketing Agency?

-When you hire an international marketing agency, they will help you increase your exposure by creating strategic marketing plans and campaigns that will target specific global markets.
+When you hire an international marketing agency, they will help you increase your exposure by creating strategic marketing plans and campaigns targeting specific global markets.
 This will help you reach a wider audience and reach new heights.

 Pros of Hiring An International Marketing Agency:

-- Reduced Time and Effort: An international marketing agency will take care of all the marketing tasks for you, from branding and logo design to online marketing and social media campaigns.
+- Reduced Time and Effort: An international marketing agency will take care of your marketing tasks, from branding and logo design to online marketing and social media campaigns.
 This will free up your time to focus on other business tasks that are more important.

 - Greater capability to develop and execute marketing plans: As they will probably have local teams, they will know better the audience and resources needed.

-- Better flexibility: If you’re like most business owners, you want to be as flexible as possible when it comes to your marketing strategy.
+- Better flexibility and efficiency: If you’re like most business owners, you want to be as flexible as possible when it comes to your marketing strategy.
 An international marketing agency can help you achieve this by catering to your specific needs and preferences.